mateuszmrw/piper-dimits-dash/README.md

 # piper-dimits-dash

-piper-dimits-dash is a web service for synthesizing audio from text using the Dimits text-to-speech library and streaming it using the DASH protocol.
+piper-dimits-dash is a web service for synthesizing audio from text using the Piper text-to-speech and Dimits library and streaming it using the DASH protocol.
 This service supports multiple languages and can dynamically generate audio files and DASH manifests.

 ## Features